Complete Guide to Variegated Monstera Deliciosa [Updated March 2023]

 - A leaf cutting MUST come with a node.
 The node is the slightly hardened part of the stem (I think of them like the vertebrae in the spine) where the new leaves and air roots grow.
 Without a node, the cutting won’t grow roots, so it will eventually die.

 - Ideally, you want a mix of white and green in the stem and leaves.
 50/50 of white and green is a perfect balance.
+Leaves that have a lot of white cannot photosynthesise, and will eventually go brown.
+A plant with more white also will grown much slower as it can’t produce as much energy.

 - As long as the cutting has a node, it doesn’t need to have roots yet.
 You’ll just need to be patient and propagate it before you can plant it back in soil.
 If you’re not confident in doing that, buy a cutting that’s already rooted.